emma-sax4/emmasax4.info/pages/about-me.md

 permalink: /about-me/
 ---

 Since graduating from the [University of Minnesota, Morris (UMM)](https://morris.umn.edu/) with a Bachelor of Arts in [Computer Science](https://academics.morris.umn.edu/computer-science), my entire career has been spent on the Operations side of DevOps.
 But I dabble in website development in Ruby on Rails and Jekyll/Liquid.
-For a more detailed version of my experience, please visit my [LinkedIn](https://linkedin.com/in/emmasax4).
+For a more information on my work experience, please visit my [LinkedIn](https://linkedin.com/in/emmasax4).

 ## Tools, Frameworks, & Languages

-Ruby, Ruby on Rails, Bash, Git, GitHub API, AWS API, HTML/CSS, Yaml/JSON, Chef, Amazon Web Services, Kubernetes/EKS, New Relic, Datadog, Splunk, Jekyll/Liquid
+Ruby, Ruby on Rails, Bash, Git, GitHub API, AWS-SDK, HTML/CSS, Yaml/JSON, Chef, Amazon Web Services, Kubernetes/EKS, New Relic, Datadog, Splunk, Liquid/Jekyll

 ## Operating Systems